 |Submitted to the test and failed - Blood Alcohol Content 0.15 or more:|

 |Operating a commercial motor vehicle at the time:|

 |Operating a commercial motor vehicle carrying hazardous materials at the time|

-Note: In addition to the actions identified above, if your driving privilege was subject to an alcohol restriction at the time of the incident, your Maryland driver’s license may be suspended or revoked.
+Please note that in addition to the actions identified above, if your driving privilege was subject to an alcohol restriction at the time of the incident, your Maryland driver’s license may be suspended or revoked.
 The MVA will notify you of the proposed action.
 Credit for the suspensions will not be given until the MVA receives your current Maryland driver’s license, or a signed statement that the license is no longer in your possession.

 - There is a fee for filing a hearing request with the Maryland Office of Administrative Hearings (OAH).

 - You may mail or hand-deliver your hearing request and filing fee to OAH at 11101 Gilroy Road, Hunt Valley, MD 21031.

 - Your check or money order must be made payable to “Maryland State Treasurer” and include your name, address, driver's license number and home or work phone number.